 This award was established to recognize outstanding achievements in research that have advanced the specialty of plastic surgery.
-It is meant to recognize a plastic surgeon whose novel and significant work over their career has had far-reaching impact on the practice of plastic surgery.
+It is meant to recognize a plastic surgeon whose novel and significant work over their career has had a far-reaching impact on the practice of plastic surgery.

 Latest Award Recipient

 Dr. Kerrigan has more than 30 years of diverse leadership experience as a clinician, educator, researcher, healthcare leader and mentor with significant accomplishments in systems redesign, quality improvement, physician performance measurement, strategic planning and team-building.
 She trained at McGill and New York University.
 She practiced in Montreal for 12 years with an active research lab investigating skin flap physiology.
 With her move to Dartmouth-Hitchcock Medical Center (1996), her research interests shifted to patient-reported outcomes.
 Under Dr. Kerrigan's leadership, DH has implemented a system-wide program to integrate patient-reported outcomes in the electronic medical record and clinical practice.
 She has mentored Canadian, US and Danish trainees.
 She has received $2.3M in grant funding, published 17 book chapters and 100 peer-reviewed articles.

 Dr. Kerrigan has held national leadership roles: President, Canadian Society of Plastic Surgeons (1995-96), Secretary, American Board of Plastic Surgery (2002-04), President, Plastic Surgery Educational Foundation (2006-07).
 She was instrumental in developing a collaboration between ABPS and PSF for a common registry: MOC and TOPS.

 She received her Masters in Health Care Delivery Science from Dartmouth College (2013) and is currently teaching in the MHCDS program and coaching quality improvement to diverse frontline teams.